Kr4ken-9/Dogmeat/README.md

 ---

+**Please Note**

+The source is personalized.
+If you use him as a base for your own, you are encouraged to sort through the source and cleanse it of the many things you will not need.

+---

 **Blah blah blah (insert stuff here)?**

 [Read the FAQ](FAQ), if your question is still unanswered, email me a Kr4kenKT@gmail.com.